kailash-manasarovar/statement/docs/timeline/2024/february.md

 - I guess now that it's another delegate, hacked, or stolen account.
 - He tells me how he prayed incessantly for something, help, and I came along.
 It seemed reasonable to me, still does.
 - He asks me would I die for him.
 I do not respond.
 He says he would die for me.
 - In a DM, he tries to recruit me to his honey trap organization.
-This is on February 20th.
+This is on February 19th.
 - I refuse in no uncertain terms.
 - I have a copy of [the whole DM here](../../content/images/threats/mark-moseley-mail-in-full.pdf).
 - Joe Biden's worst nightmare is Trump, of course.
-The **trump**et teacher has always used trump as a trigger or signpost for me.
+The *trump*et teacher has always used trump as a trigger or signpost for me.
 - At the end of this chat, when I refuse to sign up to whatever he wants me to do - he'd said using fake accounts to find lonely men looking for love, or something like this - he threatens me with violence.
 - His message says: "I hope you find an excellent plastic surgeon for your face."